How to use RSS to fulfill your news needs

 Now, imagine that you want to keep track of 25 websites or more.
 RSS then proves invaluable as a filter for the Tyranny of Too Much information.

 Hey!
-This wasn't written by a consortium of crabs!
+This wasn't written by a flock of camels!
 It was written by Marty Ferinni, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!